ScratchAddons/website/site/faq.md

 If you have an expertise in JavaScript, simply contribute some code, whether it's an addon or a new feature, and create to a pull request.
 You can do so by forking [the repository](https://github.com/ScratchAddons/ScratchAddons/), do your necessary changes, and some of us will review your pull request.
 If we think that it fits, then it will be an official addon on our extension.

-If you can't code or would just like to help with discussions and suggestions for the addon, feel free to say something on [our issues tab](https://github.com/ScratchAddons/ScratchAddons/issues) or [our discussions tab](https://github.com/ScratchAddons/ScratchAddons/discussions).
+If you can't code or would just like to help with discussions and suggestions for the addon, feel free to say something on [our issues tab](https://github.com/ScratchAddons/ScratchAddons/issues) or [our Discussions tab](https://github.com/ScratchAddons/ScratchAddons/discussions).
 There, you can suggest new addons to be added, help with a little bit with the development, and much more!

 You can send a feedback on [our feedback page](https://scratchaddons.com/feedback).
 Your small feedback give us a different point-of-view in the extension development, and, in most times, help us point things that needed attention and fix problems that we didn't think of.